artistofmind/NetHack-Medieval/README.md

 ## 1. Introduction

-Presenting NetHack Medieval: a complete tileset for NetHack 3.6.7, with unique icons for nearly everything.
+Presenting _NetHack Medieval_: a complete tileset for NetHack 3.6.7, with unique icons for nearly everything.
 These tiles actually convey more information than the original ASCII; and since they’re made with vector graphics of a single color each, the result is as clean & crisp as any font. 😎 Every weapon, tool, potion etc. looks distinct, yet still “of a piece” with other items of that type — so you can tell what everything is at a glance.
 It’s designed to be legible when viewing the whole map at once, yet there’s enough detail here to provide a rich experience when viewing one room at a time — win / win!
 (Who said you couldn’t have your cake and eat it, too? 😛)

-Based on NetHack Modern by Tower Hufham, this set likewise uses graphics from the open-source repository [Game-icons.net](https://game-icons.net), by Delapouite, Lorc, Caro Asercion, et al., modified slightly by yours truly.
+Based on _NetHack Modern_ by Tower Hufham, this set likewise uses graphics from the open-source repository [Game-icons.net](https://game-icons.net), by Delapouite, Lorc, Caro Asercion, et al., modified slightly by yours truly.
 (For example, the Hawaiian shirt began as a polo shirt from that site; I extended the button flap and added flowers.
 I also gave the ettin a second head.
 Because ettins are two-headed giants, as every Monty Python fan knows. 😉 *“All right, not biscuits.
 But let’s kill him anyway!”*)

 ---